 The Tree Resource Enhancement and Engagement (TREE) Grant Program provides assistance to currently recognized Tree City USA communities and Tree Campus USA campuses with the management, improvement, or conservation of community trees.

-Arizona State Forestry, in collaboration with partners, also provides grant funding for projects that enhance lands, manage natural resources, and promote partnership building in strategic and priority locations identified in the Arizona Forest Action Plan.
+The Department of Forestry and Fire Management, in collaboration with partners, also provides grant funding for projects that enhance lands, manage natural resources, and promote partnership building in strategic and priority locations identified in the Arizona Forest Action Plan.

 Working with the Southeastern Arizona Natural Resources Coordinating Committee (SEA NRCC), the Partnership Building Grants support efforts that emphasize the protection of local natural resources and ensure that working landscapes near Fort Huachuca remain viable.